AzCEE/azcee.github.io/_posts/2019-02-08-Rendering.md

 With Azure, you can engage thousands CPU cores with per-minute billing, automate rendering and control process by your own.
 You can easily submit a few frames to estimate total cost and time.
 You even can use your own software and licenses, or rent it on a per-core per-minute rate (for 3DMax and V-Ray for example).
+You can use two types of VM:

+	**Dedicated**.
+This VMs will be available to you 100% time you need it **Low Priority**.
+This VMs are not guaranteed.
+Based on plans and demand, they can disapear/reapear at any time.
+And they will cost you 2.5 times cheaper than **Dedicated**.
+When you need huge ammount of parallel vCPU, it is a perfect resource

-And, of course, you don't have to pay to 3rd party doing this job.
+And, of course, you don't have to pay to 3rd party provider doing this job.
 So, let's rock!

 ## How